JasonMarkol/Trickle-Down-Mindset--Book-Note/Productive- productivity/FASTER WORKFLOWS.md

 # EXPLORING PRODUCTIVENESS METHODS （无所不用其极）

 You should utilize many methods to create a extra productive surroundings.
 On this part, I record tried and examined methods to up your sport and get into the driving force’s seat.
 A few of the higher recognized ones embody GTD, inbox zero and utilizing your calendar to plan your day.

+# COMPUTER SYSTEMS
+In case your laptop takes longer than a minute as well up, give it a kiss and say goodbye.
+Every minute you waste ready on a response out of your pc provides as much as hours on the finish of the yr.
+You’ll save money and time in the long term should you spend money on quick tools that does the job it was designed to do.